belong2yourself/vulnerabilities/docs/NopCommerce/Privilege Escalation via Plugin Upload/readme.md

 # Privilege Escalation via unprotected Plugin Upload

+## Overview

+As the majority of CMS Frameworks, NopCommerce is affected "by-design" by the vulnerability affecting the plugin system, which allows a web application admin to upload arbitrary dynamic content on the server, in the form of a Plugin.
+This vulnerability can be hence used to achieve code execution on the underlying operating system, usually using an ad-hoc crafted web shell as the mean.

 ## Summary

 It was identified that NopCommerce v4.2.0 was affected by a privilege escalation via file upload as it fails to adequately analyse uploaded files.
 This can allow the upload of malicious files, such as malware, web-shells or other executable code.
 An attacker who uploads files of this nature can compromise the underlying application server.